-To use OAuth with Jira, you must create an RSA public/private key pair using OpenSSL.
-Windows must also be installed on Mac and Linux machines.
+To use OAuth with Jira, you first need to create an RSA public/private key pair by using OpenSSL.
+Windows must be installed on Mac and Linux machines.

-After you have created your key pair, you must make an application link in Jira.
+After you have created your key pair, you will need to create an application link in Jira.
 After creating this link, you will generate your configuration file.

-To generate an RSA public/private key pair:
+• To generate an RSA public/private key pair:

-The files generated are saved in the directory where you run the commands.
+Note that the files generated will be saved in the directory where you run the commands.

-1 Open the Command Prompt window and run the following OpenSSL command:
+1 In a cmd terminal, run the following OpenSSL command:

-openssl genrsa -out certify privatekey.pem 1024
+openssl genrsa -out certify_privatekey.pem 1024

-2 Create an x509 certificate using the private key.
+2 Create a x509 certificate using the private key.

-openssl req -newkey rsa:1024 -x509 -key certify_privatekey.pem -out certif publickey.cer -days 365 openssl x509 -pubkey -noout -in certif_publickey.cer > certify_publickey.pem openssl pkcs8 -topk8 -nocrypt -in certify_privatekey.pem -out certify privatekey.pcks8
+openssl req -newkey rsa:1024 -x509 -key certify_privatekey.pem -out certif_publickey.cer -days 365 openssl x509 -pubkey -noout -in certif_publickey.cer > certify_publickey.pem openssl pkcs8 -topk8 -nocrypt -in certify_privatekey.pem -out certify_privatekey.pcks8